gear-foundation/academy/docs/03-intermediate/04-delayed-message/delayed-message-example.md

 }
 ```

-In this case the initialization will look as follows:
+The initialization will then proceed as follows:

 ```rust
 #[no_mangle]